 Delivering the Most Urgent Infrastructure Project in America

-The Gateway Development Commission is building the Hudson Tunnel Project, a critical investment in our national infrastructure that will improve transportation up and down the east coast, create hundreds of thousands of jobs, and strengthen the national economy for decades to come.
+The Gateway Development Commission is building the Hudson Tunnel Project, an urgent investment in the nation’s passenger rail infrastructure that will improve transportation up and down the east coast, create hundreds of thousands of jobs, and strengthen the national economy for decades to come.

-The HTP will make two crucial improvements to the national rail network:
+The Hudson Tunnel Project will make two crucial improvements to the national rail network:

-1. Building nine miles of new passenger rail track between New York and New Jersey, including a new, two-tube tunnel under the Hudson River.
+1. Building nine miles of new passenger rail track between New York and New Jersey, including nearly five miles of tunnel boring to construct a new, two-tube tunnel under the Hudson River.

 2. Rehabilitating the existing 115-year-old tunnel, which is a source of chronic delays for hundreds of thousands of daily passengers.

-The HTP is the cornerstone of the Gateway Program, a comprehensive rail investment program that will improve reliability while creating new capacity for the most congested section of the Northeast Corridor.
+The Hudson Tunnel Project is the cornerstone of the Gateway Program, a comprehensive rail investment program that will modernize rail travel and create new capacity for the most congested section of the Northeast Corridor.

 Creating Jobs and Growing the Economy